kevschoo/C323-Midterm/README.md

 # C323 Midterm

 This is an app for guessing numbers between 1-100 and it will save your score afterward.
-Less guesses means a better score.
-Scores are sorted by lowest number of guesses to highest.
+Less guesses means a better score, but scores are sorted by descending values.
+Scores are sorted by Highest number of guesses to lowest.
 Names will auto default to "Unknown Player" should the player forget to provide one.

 ## Functionality